 “All of Israel are responsible one for the other” is an expression coined by the Jewish sages.
-In the modern era it is taken to mean that every Jew is responsible for the wellbeing and welfare of their fellow Jews, however its original intention is that every Jew bears responsibility for every other Jew’s observance of the mitzvoth.
+In the modern era, it is taken to mean that every Jew is responsible for the wellbeing and welfare of their fellow Jews, however, its original intention is that every Jew bears responsibility for every other Jew’s observance of the mitzvoth.
 The phrase comes from the Sifra midrash which comments Leviticus 26:37: “‘And they will stumble, one man by his brother’: It is not written ‘one man because of his brother’ (i.e., in running), but ‘one man by his brother,’ the sin of his brother — whereby we are taught that all of Israel are responsible, one for the other” (Sifra, Bechukotai 7:5).
-In his commentary of this verse, Rashi too repeats this sentiment, in a slightly different wording: “A Midrashic explanation is: one will stumble on account of the other, for all Israelites are held responsible for one another.”
+In his commentary of this verse, Rashi repeats this sentiment, in slightly different wording: “A Midrashic explanation is: one will stumble on account of the other, for all Israelites are held responsible for one another.”
 Being responsible for one another conveys a strong sense of unity and accountability to one’s peers: an individual who disobeys the mitzvoth brings woe onto others.

 The Old Testament too contains a collective aspect of retribution, alongside the individual retribution previously discussed.
 This collective aspect sees the deeds of the individual deciding the fate of Israel as a whole, especially when that individual has an exceptional status, such as a ruler or a king, for instance.
 There are also instances when the entire people are punished due to the actions of one of their midst (Weiss 1987).

-There is, however, in Judaism a deep-seated construct that is in direct conflict with the principle of obedience to group and community rules out of mutual accountability – and that is the sense of separateness.
+There is, however, in Judaism a deep-seated construct that, to my mind, often finds itself in direct conflict with the principle of obedience to group and community rules out of mutual accountability – and that is the sense of separateness.
 On the one hand, Jewish culture ordains collective responsibility and love of the other, yet on the other hand, it places great emphasis on the separation between “us” and “them.”
 The Jewish sources contain hierarchic orders of peoples and nations, as well as internal hierarchies between different Jewish tribes and factions.
-One can therefore see how easy it is to start perceiving certain groups as “other” and “different,” thereby letting the principles of mutual accountability and shared community fall by the wayside.
+It is therefore easy to see how certain groups might be perceived as “other” and “different,” and therefore become excluded from the principles of mutual accountability and shared community.

-The famous decree “love thy neighbour as thyself” (Leviticus 19:18) is a very important notion in the Bible, what Rabbi Akiva considers “the greatest principle of the Torah” (Jerusalem Talmud, Nedarim 30b).
+The famous decree “love thy neighbor as thyself” (Leviticus 19:18) is a very important notion in the Bible, what Rabbi Akiva considers “the greatest principle of the Torah” (Jerusalem Talmud, Nedarim 30b).
 Man is commanded to love others as he loves himself.
 Ostensibly there can be no greater unity and mutual respect, which is why many of the social rules of behavior we follow to this day are based on this one principle.
 In Christianity too, love of one’s neighbor is a central concept.
-The verse is presented by Jesus and by Saint Paul as the basis of Christian morality: “And Jesus answered him, The first of all the commandments is, Hear, O Israel; The Lord our God is one Lord… And the second is like, namely this, Thou shalt love thy neighbour as thyself.
+The verse is presented by Jesus and by Saint Paul as the basis of Christian morality: “And Jesus answered him, The first of all the commandments is, Hear, O Israel; The Lord our God is one Lord… And the second is like, namely this, Thou shalt love thy neighbor as thyself.
 There is none other commandment greater than these” (Mark 12:29–31).